Disaster Pilot 2023

 In disaster management and response situations, physical analysis and synthesis networks have often proven effective in promoting critical knowledge sharing and establishing effective action plans.
 This makes it possible to make timely decisions and generate rapid feedback loops.

-What should “Disaster Pilot 2023” accomplish:
+What the “Disaster Pilot 2023” accomplished:

 - Stakeholder collaboration on workflows between data and decisions.